 - Gently roll condom downward to the base of the penis.

-HELPFUL TIPS FOR male CONDOM USE
+HELPFUL TIPS FOR external CONDOM USE

 - Hold the condom at base of penis while inserting.